alh-alabdullatif/level3-project-alhanouf/documents/dairy.md

 -Fix:delete the plugin dependencies in the pom.xml \

 Wed  14-10
-Started working on Queue Master
+Started working on Queue Master\

 Thu  15-10
+Countiue working on Queue Master \
+used jdk 8 and used mvn clean package instead of cache\
+Merged braches and removed conflicts \
 Fri  16-10
+Coutine to work on merging braches and removing conflicts \
+added install-tkn-cli to Makefile \
 Sat  17-10

 Sun  18-10